Gwadar: Culture

 Gwadar is located across the mouth of the Persian Gulf from the Arabian Peninsula.

 Gwadar's location and history have given it a unique blend of cultures.
 The Arabic influence upon Gwadar is strong as a consequence of the Omani era and its close proximity to the Arabian peninsula.
 Remnants of Oman era buildings can also be found in the city.

 Strategic importance

 Central Asia and South Asia, encompassing the Caspian region, Central Asian republics, Afghanistan and Iran, and the energy-rich 'lake' called the Caspian Sea, is a significant region because of its huge monetary prospective and geographically vital positioning, which has formed the region as a centre piece in the international arena.
 Iran has also declared support for the development of Gwadar and its port.

 Economy

 Gwadar Free Zone

 The construction on a $20 billion 10-square kilometre tax exempt industrial zone began on 20 June 2016.
 The zone includes a 300MW coal powerplant exclusive for the industrial zone.
 Despite Chinese investment, much of this development, including the power plant, remains unfinished.

+Hundreds of fishermen staged a sit-in outside the Gwadar police station on a Tuesday, protesting a ban on beach chum fishing and demanding it be lifted immediately.
+They also called for a case to be registered against those who, a day earlier, stopped a catch worth lakhs of rupees from reaching local fish factories.